Psychoanalysis and CBT Go to Couples Therapy

 CBT: No, I think she’s ineffectual when she cries.
 I think she wastes my time and my money, with a lot of blank staring and crying and sitting on the couch—sometimes several days a week—while life passes us by.
 And I want a divorce.
 That’s what I think!

-Couples Therapy: [Inhales deeply and instructively.]
-So, let’s take a moment.
+Couples Therapy: [Inhales deeply and instructively] So, let’s take a moment.
 Can you both acknowledge how you affect each other?
 How you invalidate the other person and refuse to listen to their point of view?
 I think you both really want the same thing—to help make life more tolerable and meaningful for people, right?
 But you’re both too afraid to admit that.
 Too afraid to truly listen to the other person or let them know that you actually understand where they’re coming from.
 Why is that so hard?

 CBT: [Bursting into tears] I’m sorry.
 I know I’ve been an A-hole.
 I wouldn’t exist without you, Psychoanalysis.
-You are the shoulders I stand on, the wind beneath my wings—ugh, I just quoted a mediocre Bette Midler song from the eighties, and I'm blushing with mortification, but you know?, you're right.
+You are the shoulders I stand on, the wind beneath my wings—ugh, I just quoted a mediocre Bette Midler song from the '80s, and I'm blushing with mortification, but you know?
+You're right.
 It feels much better to talk about it than to hold it inside or to force myself to get over it with random dumb exercises.
-The truth is I feel safe and free when I’m with you and I actually come up with some of my best creative ideas when we’re just free-associating.
+The truth is, I feel safe and free when I’m with you and I actually come up with some of my best creative ideas when we’re just free-associating.
 But I get afraid sometimes that l love that too much and that my life will end before I get the chance to do something that makes sense—to the insurance companies.

 Psychoanalysis: Thank you, CBT.
 I needed to hear that.
 I have to admit, you influence me too.
 Sometimes I find myself getting didactic and coachy, like you—especially when I need sleep or if I'm hungry or about to jump off a bridge, or if I need to be reimbursed by an insurance company—and I do feel more stable after I talk to myself with clear repetitive directions.
 I have you to thank for that.